WofWca/developers.home-assistant/docs/maintenance.md

 ### File permissions

-Most files don't need to the be executable. `0644` is fine.
+Most files don't need to be executable. `0644` is fine.

 ### Dependencies